 Stainless Steel Grinding Chamber

 Grinding chamber is the pulverizing area where food waste is shredded before directed into the drain.
-Stainless steel chambers are ideal because they not only resist rusting, but also offer ease of cleaning.
-In addition, the size of chamber should be adequate to shred given amount of waste depending on the volume level generated on daily basis.
+Stainless steel chambers are ideal because they not only resist rusting but also offer ease of cleaning.
+In addition, the size of the chamber should be adequate to shred given an amount of waste depending on the volume level generated on daily basis.
 If the amount of waste is little, a smaller horsepower motor is enough to grind it all within a few minutes or so.
 However, larger horsepower motors are suitable for high waste volume.

-Recommended minimum size is ¾ horsepower disposal, because lower power models may not be reliable when it comes to efficient grinding of hard food wastes.
+Recommended minimum size is ¾ horsepower disposal because lower power models may not be reliable when it comes to the efficient grinding of hard food wastes.
 Such wastes like bones can clog the pipes if not well ground.
 Some top end models such as InsinkErator have several pulverizing stages that ensure perfect grinding of almost all food wastes, without producing too much noise.

 Electric power cord kit includes a 3ft to 6ft UL-Listed cord, wire connectors, strain relief clamp, and installation guide.
 The cord is easy to install, and then the disposal plugs are connected to a wall outlet.
 The kit may be purchased separately, depending on the dealer.
 The electric power cords are used if a hard-wired disposal is not a suitable alternative.
 In other words, a disposal without the power cord must be hard-wired.

-Horsepower rating of a disposal implies its performance, but your choice may depend on budget.
+The horsepower rating of a disposal implies its performance, but your choice may depend on budget.
 Low-end models such as 1/3 horsepower disposals are not bad, though it is advisable to go for a more improved unit.
 Remember, you get what you pay for! ½ horsepower unit is more efficient, that is, if buying a ¾ horsepower model is far much higher beyond your budget.
 Those looking for long lasting and higher performance machines, a 1 horsepower unit can be the best.
 Lower power versions don’t last longer and cannot be effective when pulverizing chicken bones and other hard materials.
 Therefore you are likely to clog the system if the waste is poorly ground.
 High-end units can liquefy hard materials such as corn cobs, coffee grounds, chicken bones, as well as celeries.
 However, they cost up to more than $600.

-Auto-reverse feature is also known as anti-jamming, and it helps minimize the incidences of jams within the blades in order to keep the machine running.
+The auto-reverse feature is also known as anti-jamming, and it helps minimize the incidences of jams within the blades in order to keep the machine running.
 Hard materials or sticky wastes are the major causes of jams in disposals, but this problem is corrected by the auto-reverse mode.
 Even though some disposal models have manual reverse feature, you can opt for the high-end versions such as InsinkErator which offer automatic operations.
 Some models have ‘jaminator’ feature, also referred to as blade oscillating, which facilitate waste clearing.

 Quick Mount Neck

 The essence of quick mount neck is to facilitate easy installation.
 Lower end models such as 1/3 horsepower units are light-weight and can be installed by the owner without getting assistance from a family member or neighbor.
 Basically, the larger the horsepower motor, the higher the weight of the machine.
-If you want to invest in high end disposals such as ¾ or 1 horsepower motors, bear in mind that you will require a second person to assist during installation.
+If you want to invest in high-end disposals such as ¾ or 1 horsepower motors, bear in mind that you will require a second person to assist during installation.
 This is because such units weigh up to 30 pounds, and can be hectic to install solo.

 Batch feed models are safer than continuous models, as they can only be activated once the drain is covered by a lid – the lid works magnetically.
-The risk of accident is minimized because the machine cannot be turned on while a hand is still inside.
-This precaution is very essential especially where there are small kids.
-Batch feed disposals are the best choice for young moms; however, they take relatively longer time to shred waste since you must feed bit after bit.
+The risk of an accident is minimized because the machine cannot be turned on while a hand is still inside.
+This precaution is essential especially where there are small kids.
+Batch feed disposals are the best choice for young moms; however, they take a relatively longer time to shred waste since you must feed bit after bit.
 The good thing is that the unit can only turn on if the cover is in place, hence allowing safer operation even when small kids are around the kitchen.

 The lifespan of a disposal is dependent on how it is used.
-Fibrous food waste and hard food materials can cause clog in the pipes, hence reducing its lifetime.
+Fibrous food waste and hard food materials can cause a clog in the pipes, hence reducing its lifetime.
 However, a number of disposals come with warranties from 1 year to 10 years, while others have lifetime in-home mechanical replacement and labor warranties.
 But warranty doesn’t actually reflect the performance or lifespan of a machine, as some brands may sell their models at higher prices simply because they offer the warranty.